 #5: Wear a Helmet

-Even if you’re not required by law to wear one, it’s always a good idea to wear some head protection, like a brightly colored helmet with reflectors on it.
+Even if you’re not required by law to wear one, when you are cycling with traffic it’s usually a good idea to wear some head protection.
+Such as a brightly colored helmet with reflectors on it.
 The helmet will not only protect your head in the event of a crash, it will also help you be noticed during both daylight and dark.
 Helmets are made from various materials, so you will find one that is the right style and size for your head.
 Make sure it will strap on tightly and not wobble, but you don’t want it too tight for you to move your neck.
 Children in particular often seem to be wearing a hand-me-down helmet that is almost falling off – that’s not very useful!

 — Good Cyclist (@good_cyclist) December 10, 2016